2022-12-09 | New Roads Magazine

 IT’S SO IMPORTANT FOR FULL-SIZE TRUCK CUSTOMERS TO BE ABLE TO DO EVERYTHING THEY CAN DO IN A TRADITIONAL PICKUP TRUCK.

 In 2021, GM announced a $750 million investment in charging infrastructure and introduced Ultium Charge 360, a charging ecosystem designed to make electric vehicle charging a seamless experience.
-In 2022, the work of expanding the charging network continued; Chevy EV owners now have access to more than 100,000 charge points.
-The Energy Assist feature in the myChevrolet Mobile App† helps owners find those chargers and navigate the best routes.
+In 2022, the work of expanding the charging network continued; Chevy EV owners now have access to more than 134,000 chargers.
+The available myChevrolet Mobile App† has features to let you view your vehicle’s range and find available charging stations, and it can even help you adjust your route in real time to meet your energy needs.
 Thanks to Plug and Charge, a service that allows you to simply plug your Silverado EV into a public charger and start charging, there’s no need to even swipe a credit card.
 After a one-time activation in the myChevrolet app (along with active OnStar Connected Services and an EVgo account), plugging in your vehicle is as easy as plugging in your phone.

 WE DON’T WANT DRIVERS THINKING ABOUT CHARGING.
 WE CAN’T JUST TALK THE TALK.
 WE HAVE TO MAKE IT HAPPEN.